akshay196/get-started/README.md

 # Get Started

 Repository contains ansible playbook that is use to install basic softwares on new Linux OS.
+It is inspired by [get_started_with_fedora](https://github.com/khomesh24/get_started_with_fedora/) by @khomesh24

 ## List of softwares

 - vim

-## How to start
+## Prequisites

 To run ansible playbook, system should have ready with **python 2** and **ansible**